Best Practices

 Reference variables allow you to dynamically reference another variable, either from a variable set on the current service or from another service in the same project.

-Rather than manually copying, pasting, and hardcoding variables like a public domain or those from another service, you can use reference variables to build them dynamically.
+Rather than manually copying, pasting, and hard-coding variables like a public domain or those from another service, you can use reference variables to build them dynamically.
 Example VITE_BACKEND_HOST=${{Backend.RAILWAY_PUBLIC_DOMAIN}}

-This approach is better than hardcoding variables, as it keeps your variable values in sync.
+This approach is better than hard-coding variables, as it keeps your variable values in sync.
 Change your public domain?
 The variable updates.
 Change your TCP proxy?
 The variable updates.

 screenshot of a service showing the use of reference variables Screenshot showing a reference variable used to reference the Backend's domain.